AtmolanderMimi/basm/book/src/bf-interpreter.md

 ## Writing `[main]` Logic

-The bread and butter of our logic is of couse going to be a loop.
+The bread and butter of our logic is of course going to be a loop.
 We'll loop over every operator in the program until we reach the end, applying the effects of them as we go.
 To be more precise here's the broken down version of what the loop does: